 Map of Geneva

-The Rive Droite or Right Bank is the newest part of the city connected to Rive Gauche by a series of seven bridges spanning the Rhone including the Pont du Mont-Blanc and several pedestrian bridges.
+The Rive Droite or Right Bank (west from the lake) is the newest part of the city connected to Rive Gauche by a series of seven bridges spanning the Rhone including the Pont du Mont-Blanc and several pedestrian bridges.
 The heart of Rive Droite is the central train station at Gare Cornavin and the first place where most visitors arrive in the city.
 East of the station is the colorful neighborhood of Paquis known for its ethic restaurants and seedy nightlife.
 The international district, 2 km north of the station, is home to more than 200 government and non-governmental organizations including the European Headquarters of the United Nations.
-Finally, west of Gare Cornavin, is Geneva’s most alternative neighborhood Les Grottes.
+Finally, north-west of Gare Cornavin is Geneva’s most alternative neighborhood, Les Grottes.

 Interactive map of the city is provided in cooperation with Google maps:

 View Map of Geneva Public Transport - trams and buses (click for better resolution):